-On this page, we’ve provided answers to many of the most commonly asked questions about Plagiocephaly and other variants of flat head syndrome.
+On this page, we’ve provided answers to many of the most commonly asked questions regarding plagiocephaly and other variants of flat head syndrome.

-Of course, if you would prefer to speak to one of our specialists, then please do not hesitate to contact us
+Of course, if you would prefer to speak to one of our specialists, please do not hesitate to contact us.

-If your baby has an asymmetry of the head shape – typically one side of the head is flatter than the other – then it is possible that he or she will be a ‘Plagio’ baby.
+If your baby has an asymmetry of the head shape – typically one side of the head is flatter than the other then it is likely that he or she will be a ‘Plagio’ baby.

 This is a form of ‘flat head syndrome‘.
 At about eight weeks of age, you may have noticed that your baby’s head seemed asymmetric with a flattening on one side, or that an ear is pushed forward on one side, or that the brow is more prominent.

-In our experience, children and adults with Plagiocephaly are concerned that there may be practical and psycho-social implications.
+In our experience, children and adults with Plagiocephaly can have both practical and psycho-social implications.
 For example, a child may have to wear an adult’s safety helmet to ride a bike because the child’s size doesn’t fit.
 Adults may find it difficult to enter certain professions when they can’t wear standard head protection.
 Socially, it is known that symmetric faces are more appealing and more desirable in society.
 We had one Mum who was concerned that her little girl could not wear an Alice band as it kept slipping around and falling off.

 This is another medical term for a type of flat head syndrome.
 A ‘Brachy’ baby has a wider than normal head with the flattening across the back of the skull.
 Many babies will have a combination of both Plagiocephaly and Brachycephaly, with a wide head shape that is more flattened to one side.